fourstix/Elfos-TMS9118-Demos/README.md

 Show different text and background color combinations.
 Press 0 to 9 to change colors and 'x' to exit.

 ## view
 **Usage:** view *filename*

 View a Sun Raster image file *filename*.
 Supports uncompressed and Sun RLE compressed image files.

 ## slideshow
 **Usage:** slideshow *[-r]* *[path]*

-Show a Sun Raster image files in a directory specified by path.
+Show the Sun Raster image files in a directory specified by *path*.
 If *path* is not specified then the current directory is used.
 Press input to end the slideshow before all images are shown.
 The *-r* option will cause the slide show to repeat in a loop until input is pressed.

 Library Files
 -------------